 Small Business Loans and Grants for Veterans

-These five funding sources were designed specifically with veterans in mind.
+These four funding sources were designed specifically with veterans in mind.

-Veterans are 45% more likely than those with no active-duty military experience to be self-employed, and support for veteran-owned businesses is strong among U.S. consumers, according to Brian Garrett, Director of Military Relations at Zions Bank.
+Veterans are 45% more likely than those with no active-duty military experience to be self-employed, and support for veteran-owned businesses is strong among U.S. consumers, according to Ben West, director of Military Relations at Zions Bank.

-“According to SBA, the general public would prefer to do business with a vet-owned business by a margin of 70 percent over a non-veteran-owned business,” Garrett explains.
+“According to SBA, the general public would prefer to do business with a vet-owned business by a margin of 70 percent over a non-veteran-owned business,” West explains.

 But veterans typically have a more difficult time obtaining financing than their nonveteran counterparts – and lack of education about available resources may be partly to blame.

-With that in mind, following are five sources of small business loans and grants with benefits developed specifically for veterans.
+With that in mind, following are four sources of small business loans and grants with benefits developed specifically for veterans.